lostsolution/optimistron/README.md

 Transitions are comprised of four operations:

 -   `STAGE`: The action is added to the transition list.
+-   `AMEND`: The action is amended from the transition list.
 -   `STASH`: The action is removed from the transition list.
 -   `FAIL`: The action is marked as having encountered some failure or error.
 -   `COMMIT`: The action is removed from the transition list and applied to the wrapped reducer.